safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 ---

+## FR3 — UnSafePassenger Vehicle Detection
+The system shall determine whether a detected vehicle is Unsafe or Safe

+---

-## FR3 — Person Detection and Counting
+## FR4 — Person Detection and Counting
 The system shall:
 - Detect **persons outside of the vehicle** (e.g., standing passengers on sides or rooftop passengers).
 - **Count the total number of detected persons** for each vehicle.